 By issuing the subscriber certificates, the PublicCA and RAs have complied with the procedures specified in the CP and/or the CPS, to ensure all the values recorded in the Subject of these certificates are accurate.
-The commonName of the SSL certificate Subject will be the FQDN validated by Section 3.2.2.5 (if it is a multi-domain SSL certificate, only one FQDN will be placed).
+If the commonName of the SSL certificate Subject appears, it will be the FQDN validated by Section 3.2.2.5 (if it is a multi-domain SSL certificate, only one FQDN will be placed).